jamesboot/CVR-VGB-2025/my_notes.md

 ## De novo assembly

+- Check out E-utilities from GenBank - helpful tool for downloading sequences and annotation files
 - Read cleaning is important before de novo
+- Can handle segmented virus, you should just expect multiple contigs
 - Important to test multiple programs
 - Don't need a huge number of reads, can subsample, however there is a minimum depth
 - Gaps can be filled with read overhangs or clossest reference sequence